ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) They can switch two different circuits
+A) They only work with DC current

-B) Either switch can turn the light on or off
+B) They can switch two different circuits

-C) They require two separate power sources
+C) Either switch can turn the light on or off

-D) They only work with DC current
+D) They require two separate power sources

 ---

-B) Either switch can turn the light on or off
+C) Either switch can turn the light on or off

 ///